Competitor keyword research assumes that the keywords driving most of the traffic in your niche have already been found.

 On the next screen, you’ll see the top 100 keywords for that website.

-Toggle the third column so that it shows traffic percentage from high to low.
+Toggle the third column so that it shows the traffic percentage from high to low.
 You’ll now see which keywords are driving most of that website’s traffic.

 In this instance, we can see that seven keywords are driving just over 10% of Blog Tyrant’s traffic:

-But with other websites you’ll often see a small number of keywords driving a much larger percentage of the website’s traffic.
+But with other websites, you’ll often see a small number of keywords driving a much larger percentage of the website’s traffic.

 For example, with prontomarketing.com, fourteen keywords are driving 56% of the website’s total traffic: